dotbitHQ/dotbithq.github.io/faq.md

 This is what makes DAS unique beyond other decentralized domain/account systems.
 You can register a DAS account with all public chain addresses, or even register/hold/manage a DAS account using an email address.
 And, technically, it is completely decentralized, without the need to trust any centralized organization.

-This is made possible by the Nervos CKB public chain on which DAS relies, for technical details see [How BTC addresses manage assets on the CKB chain](others/Why-assets-on-ckb-can-managed-by-btc-address.md)
+This is made possible by the Nervos CKB public chain on which DAS relies, for technical details see [Why assets on CKB can be managed by BTC address?](others/why-assets-on-ckb-can-be-managed-by-btc-address.md)

 ### Can I register a sub-account?